 A rest day is just as vital as a training day, giving your body, muscles and joints some downtime to rest and recover.
 Failure to add in a rest day will increase your chance of crashing & burning, injury and even chronic fatigue.
-However the words ‘rest day’ can be a little misleading, a rest day as fantastic as it sounds does not mean laying in bed surrounded by pillows and cookies, it means a rest from your usual activities.
+However the words ‘rest day’ can be a little misleading.
+A rest day, as fantastic as it sounds, does not mean laying in bed surrounded by pillows and cookies, it means a rest from your usual activities.

-Swimming, yes you might have to wash your hair an extra night that week but it’s one of the best ways to move your body without putting it under stress or strain, plus there’s always time for a little pre swim-sauna or post-dip steam!
+Swimming, yes you might have to wash your hair an extra night that week but it’s one of the best ways to move your body without putting it under stress or strain, plus there’s always time for a little pre-swim-sauna or post-dip steam!

-Dancing, my husband and I adore dancing and will often swap a CrossFit session for a salsa class, it gives the same endorphins, is a great way to meet new friends, bring the spark back to a relationship and of course it often comes with a cocktail or three!
-What do you do on your rest day?
-Comment below!
+Dancing, my husband and I adore dancing and will often swap a CrossFit session for a salsa class.
+It gives the same endorphins, is a great way to meet new friends, bring the spark back to a relationship and it often comes with a cocktail or three!